South Shields Grammar-Technical School for Boys

 Jul 1966 The school disbands the prefectorial system.
 In its place is a system of "Sixth Form Service Groups", each group dedicated to a particular aspect of school duties.

-August 1966 The school is given a computer by the London and Manchester Insurance Company Ltd. This Ferranti, Pegasus computer is installed in a classroom (and two nearby small rooms, one as a tehnician's office and store, the other for ancilliary equipment).
-SSGTSFB is only the second school in the country to have a computer - the only other being the Royal Liberty School, in London.
+10 August 1966 The school takes delivery of a computer given by the London and Manchester Insurance Company Ltd. This Ferranti Pegasus computer is installed in a classroom (and two nearby small rooms, one as a technician's office and store, the other for the power supply).
+SSGTSFB is only the third school in the country to have a computer - the first was Forest Grammar School, in Winnersh, Berkshire, which was given an Elliott 405 by Nestlé in 1965.
+The second was the Royal Liberty School, in Gidea Park, Romford, London, which bought its own Elliott 903 and had it running in June, 1966.
+However, it is believed that SSGTSFB was the first school to add computer programming to its timetable.

 1966 The school play is The Strong Are Lonely - Mr Seaword's last